 Line managers should respond positively to a disclosure of a disability, whether it be from a newly recruited or existing member of staff.
 The following are some guidelines:

-- Read the Code of Practice and familiarise yourself with your responsibilities and College procedures.
+- Read the Code of Practice and familiarise yourself with your responsibilities and University procedures.

 - Consult with the staff member directly and discuss whether any adjustments may facilitate them in fulfilling their position.
 Do not make assumptions about your employee's capabilities.